Quick Summary

 You should visit an optometrist for:

-Optometrists earn a Doctor of Optometry (OD) degree after completing a four-year program following undergraduate studies.
-They must also pass licensing exams and participate in continuing education to stay up-to-date with advancements in eye care.
+Optometrists complete a four-year Doctor of Optometry (OD) program after undergraduate studies, pass licensing exams, and pursue continuing education to stay current in eye care.

 An ophthalmologist treats a wide range of severe eye conditions, including: